elpuas/gridify/readme.txt

 == Screenshots ==

-1. Look for the block on the block library by typing layout on the search bar.
+1. To find the block in the block library, type "layout" in the search bar.
 ![Block Library](/assets/screenshot-1.jpg)

-2. Check the Gridify Item settings and arrange your blocks on the Grid.
+2. Use the Gridify Item settings to arrange your blocks in a grid.
 ![Block Settings](/assets/screenshot-2.jpg)

-3. Easily build your grids with the Gridify block settings.
+3. Use the Gridify block settings to easily build grids.
 ![Block Settings](/assets/screenshot-3.jpg)

-4. Open your Chrome Inspector tools and review your layout.
+4. Open the Chrome Inspector tools to review your layout.
 ![Block Settings](/assets/screenshot-4.jpg)

-5. Move your items across the Grid easily with the Gridify Block settings.
+5. Use the Gridify Block settings to move items across the grid.
 ![Block Settings](/assets/screenshot-4.jpg)

-6. Freely arrange items inside the block and show them seemly to the frontend.
+6. Use the Gridify Block settings to freely arrange items inside the block and display them seamlessly on the frontend.
 ![Block Settings](/assets/screenshot-4.jpg)

 == Changelog ==

+= 1.0.1 =
+* Update Readme files and Description.

 = 1.0.0 =
 * Release